 - 1. To work with students to promote a friendly, approachable, and positive image of the College Police Officer; helping to enable students to access help and support. - 2.
 To work with the College Staff to deal with incidents and issues where there is a clear Policing purpose. - 3.
 To develop and deliver crime prevention work through the Curriculum.
-This will be supported by Faculty staff. - 4.
-Co-ordinate the risk assessment and support for the rehabilitation of offenders.
+This will be supported by Faculty staff. - 4. .